openannotation/annotator/doc/index.rst

 .. warning:: Beware: rapidly changing documentation!

-   This is the bleeding-edge documentation for Annotator which will be changing rapidly as we home in on Annotator v2.0.
+   This is the bleeding-edge documentation for Annotator that will be changing rapidly as we home in on Annotator v2.0.
 Information here may be inaccurate, prone to change, and otherwise unreliable.
 You may well want to consult `the stable documentation`_ instead.